Sarkis Soghanalian: Iraq

-Soghanalian defended the sales when they were revealed on the eve of the Gulf War in January 1991.
+Soghanalian defended the sales when they were later revealed on the eve of the Gulf War, in January 1991.
 He stated that, "We didn't give him those weapons to fight U.S. forces.
 The weapons were given to him to fight the common enemy [Iran] at that time.
 Which he did.
 There was no need to have direct confrontation with him and endanger American troops."
 His other transactions to Iraq also included artillery from South Africa, which he routed through Austria as a "middle man," to bypass United Nations sanctions.
 Soghanalian helped sell to the Iraqi army military uniforms worth $280,000,000 from Romania.